meatball133/crystal/concepts/iteration/about.md

 ## Shorthand

 In Crystal, there is a shorthand syntax for iterating and applying a method to each element of a collection.
-This is usefull when working with simple logic which only requires to be transformed with one method.
+This is useful when working with simple logic which only requires to be transformed with one method.
 This is done by using the `&.` syntax followed by the method name.

 ```crystal